openebs-archive/openebs-docs/docs/localpv.md

     cas.openebs.io/config: |
       - name: StorageType
         value: "device"
+      - name: FSType
+        value: ext4
 provisioner: openebs.io/local
 ```

-When a PVC is invoked using the above storage class, OpenEBS Local PV Provisioner uses NDM operator and reserves a matching disk on the worker node where application pod is being scheduled.
+When a PVC is invoked using the above storage class, OpenEBS Local PV Provisioner uses NDM operator and reserves a matching disk which has a mounted path on the worker node where application pod is being scheduled.
+If no `FSType` is specified, Local PV will use default filesystem as **ext4** to format the block device if the block device does not have any filesystem.

+For provisioning Local PV using the block devices attached to the nodes, then block devices should be in one of the following states:

+- User has attached the block device, formatted and mounted them.

+  - For Example: Local SSD in GKE.

+- User has attached the block device, un-formatted and not mounted.

+  - For Example: GPD in GKE.

+-  User has attached the block device, but device has only device path and no dev links.

+  - For Example: VM with VMDK disks or AWS node with EBS.

 Admin user creates a storage class for the type `hostpath` Local PV by using the following annotations